 This lady is a legend, as far as I’m concerned.
 Katherine Gramann is an eloquent writer, ambitious entrepreneur, and dedicated freshwater and environmental activist.
 Since starting her apparel and adventure brand, Lake Effect Co., back in December of 2016, she has fostered a sense of community around lake life, the northwoods, and Upper Midwest culture.
 When she is not investing her heart and soul into the store and its products, she is sharing insightful truths on the site’s blog and affiliated podcast, the All Tides Podcast.
 You will often find her chasing sunsets, loving sunrises, and embracing lake life.

 Kristen Carlson is a photographer and blogger currently based in the northwoods of Wisconsin.
 Through social media and her blog, she showcases the beauty of “Up North” in all seasons.
 Her photography brings the area’s tall trees, tranquil sunrises, and secluded lakes to life.
-I am constantly impressed by her ability to find new ways to create and engage an online community of Wisconsinites, whether it be by asking nostalgic northwoods-inspired questions on her Instagram posts or sharing story templates for supper clubs, landmarks, and more.
+I am constantly impressed by her ability to find new ways to create and engage an online community of Wisconsinites.
+Her post captions often ask nostalgic northwoods-inspired questions and her stories feature templates for supper clubs, landmarks, and more.

 This northwoods decorating pro is #pursuitofcoziness goals!
 Kristin Lenz shares photos of her cozy cabin home in Minocqua, as well as tips for finding and curating rustic decor.
-I absolutely love that the name of her blog, White Arrows Home, was inspired by the iconic white arrow signs pointing to cottages, lakes, and shops in the northwoods!
-Her decorations change with the seasons and holidays, but I especially love the abundance of buffalo plaid and occasional appearance by a pair of vintage water skis.
+I love that the name of her blog, White Arrows Home, was inspired by the iconic white arrow signs pointing to cottages in the northwoods!
+Her decorations change with the seasons and holidays, but I especially love the abundance of buffalo plaid and occasional appearance of vintage water skis.

 Ashley Bredemus has a post-grad story that reminds me of my own.
 After beginning a job in corporate America, a personal situation led her back home to Minnesota.
 What was initially thought to be a temporary period of working remotely has turned into longterm plans for slow living and self-employment.
 She is the creator of a blog promoting slow living, outdoor pursuits, and northern Minnesota travel, but has since added the title of “Summer Camp Owner” to her list of achievements.
 Visit her Instagram for breathtaking snapshots of the Boundary Water Canoe Area (BWCA), her dog Arlo, and her cabin home at Birchwood Wilderness Camp.